Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification

 \section{Model Overview}

-In this section, we briefly overview the magnetar wind-nebula-ejecta model.
+In this section, we briefly overview the magnetar-nebula-ejecta model.
 The model is discussed in detail in~\cite{Mukhopadhyay:2024ehs} (see Figure 1 there for a schematic figure).
 Here we will just summarize the main aspects of the model that would be relevant for the EM signatures.

 A millisecond pulsar with a strong dipolar magnetic field is formed as a result of a BNS merger.
 This spinning remnant is long-lived and we refer to it as a \emph{magnetar}.
 The merger shock and accreting torus post the merger form the outward expanding ejecta.
 The spindown energy of the magnetar is the main energy reservoir of the system.
 The rotational energy is converted to magnetar winds consisting of copious amounts $e^+-e^-$ pairs being sourced from the magnetosphere through $B-\gamma$ and $\gamma-\gamma$ processes.
 This wind interacts with part of the surrounding ejecta from the merger to form a nebular region consisting of $e^+-e^-$ pairs, non-thermal, and thermal photons.